oferGavrilov/AirBNB-Frontend-clone/README.md

 ![Stay details image](src/assets/img/readme/stay-details4.png "stay-details")

 ### User Page
-Here users can post new stays, watch their wishlist, watch their trip list, watch their own stay list and watch their order list and there they can approve or decline orders of another users.
+Here users can post new stays, watch their wishlist, their trip list, their own stay list and their order list and there they can approve or decline orders of another users.

 ![Stay user image](src/assets/img/readme/add-stay1.png "stay-user")
 ![Stay user image](src/assets/img/readme/user-wishlist.png "stay-user")